Naimul007A/node-artisan-cli/README.md

     "routes": "src/routes",
     "utils": "src/utils",
     "middlewares": "src/middlewares",
-    "files": "src"
+    "files": "src" // root directory of your project },
-  },
-  "packageManager": "npm", // Change this to your favorite package manager "lang": "ts" // which language you are using in your project }
+  "packageManager": "npm", // Change this to your favorite package manager "lang": "ts"('ts' or 'js') // which language you are using in your project }
 ```
 ### Step(3): Available Commands